Photovoltaic Substrate (8 Pixel) - Overview and Schematic

 The below diagrams show schematically how devices are built on the photovoltaic substrate.
 For more detailed instructions please see our perovskite video guide, OPV video guide, or written photovoltaic fabrication guide.
 There are also many variations of these architectures that can be built using the same substrate but below we have outlined the most common.

 Clean the ITO coated substrate using an electronic grade cleaning agent (such as Hellmanex) and organic wash routine to remove any surface particulates.
 Then ensure the surface is chemically clean and hydrophobic by using either sonication in a strong base such as NaOH or by using a UV Ozone cleaner.

 Deposit the hole transport layer (or electron transport layer if building inverted devices).
 If using solution processed layers such as PEDOT:PSS or ZnO solgels then this is typically done by spin coating, blade coating or spray coating followed by wiping the edges clean but a cleanroom swab.
 If using vacuum deposition interlayers such as MoOx or BCP then this can be done by using our active area deposition mask.

 Step 3: Deposit Active Layer

 This can be done in the same way as step 2 above.
 However, if both layers are solution processed then care needs to be taken to ensure that orthogonal solvents are used so that the bottom layer isn't washed away when depositing the top layer.
-For help choosing orthogonal solvents use our solvents table which lists most of the common solvents used in organic and innovative electronics or alternatively contact our technical team.
+For help choosing orthogonal solvents, contact our technical team.